-On this day in 1978, John Wayne Gacy confesses to police to killing over two dozen boys and young men and burying their bodies under his suburban Chicago home.
+On December 22, 1978, John Wayne Gacy confesses to police to killing over two dozen boys and young men and burying their bodies under his suburban Chicago home.
 In March 1980, Gacy was convicted of 33 sex-related murders, committed between 1972 and 1978, and given the death penalty.
-At the time, he was the worst serial killer in modern American history.
-George Ridgway, known as the Green River Killer, overtook Gacy in November 2003, when he admitted to murdering 48 women in the Pacific Northwest.

 Gacy was born in Chicago on March 17, 1942.
 Outwardly, he appeared to have a relatively normal middle-class upbringing; however, by some accounts, Gacy had an abusive alcoholic father and also experienced health issues in his youth.
 In 1964, Gacy married and moved with his wife to Iowa, where he managed his father-in-law’s Kentucky Fried Chicken restaurants.
 The couple had two children.
 However, Gacy’s wife divorced him after he was charged with sexually assaulting one of his male employees in 1968.
 He was sentenced to 10 years in prison, but was released due to good behavior after serving only a fraction of his sentence.